Gabriel-Halfeld-Limp/AOA_metaheuristic/README.md

 - Experiment results are saved in `results/` (images, curves, statistics in YAML/CSV).
 - Analysis and visualization scripts are in `experiments/`.

-## MATLAB

-- The original AOA implementation in MATLAB is in `src/AOA/`.

-## License

-See `src/AOA/license.txt` for details on the MATLAB code license.

----